Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 ### Setting the steering frequency

 A new variable `steering_step` was defined so as to definethe frequency to which OSIRIS.
-Setting this variable is MANDATORY, and must be an integer > 0.
+Setting this variable is MANDATORY to use the module, and must be an integer > 0.
 It has to be manually defined inside the `time_step` block of the `input namelist`.

+If you desire to proceed

 ```fortran
 time_step {